openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Type: Optional *(real)*
   - Description: A scale factor that is used to scale the fields.
 If not present then a value of 1 is assumed.

+- `fieldPhase`
+  - Type Optional *(real)*
+  - Description: Phase offset for oscillating fields.
+See the note above.

 - `fundamentalFrequency`
   - Type: Optional *(real)*